 Advance payments.
 In general, advance payments are reported in the year of receipt.
 To report income from long-term contracts, see section 460.
 For special rules for reporting certain advance payments for goods and long-term contracts, see Regulations section 1.451-5.
 For permissible methods for reporting advance payments for services and certain goods by an accrual method organization, see Rev. Proc.
 2004-34, 2004-22 I.R.B.
-991, available at www.irs.gov/irb/2004-22 IRB/ar16.html.
+991, available at IRS.gov/ IRB2004-22.